Manuel3567/master-thesis/README.md

 ## Baseline

 The results of the baseline model can be found in the jupyter notebook "notebooks/022_models.ipynb".
-The values in the table indicate the Experiment ID with which the baseline model has to be run to reproduce table 5.1, 5.2
+1. Markdown "Reproduce Figure 5.1" in 022 models gives the code to produce figure 5.1
+2. Markdown "Reproduce Table 5.1, 5.2" in 022 models gives the code to produce the entries of tables 5.1 and 5.2.
+The mapping of table entries to experiment ID is given in the table below:
 | Feature                | 2016–2022 Training, mean and quantiles | Q4 2022 Training, Mean
 |------------------------|----------------|--------------|
 | Power                  | 33             | 24           |